joanllobera/joanllobera.github.io/_pages/about.md

- * [My PhD thesis(2006-2012)](/files/lloberaPhD2012.pdf) was supervised by [Mel Slater](http://www.melslater.me/)  and explored embodiment, social interaction and the creation of Virtual Reality stories based on interactive characters.

- * [My Master thesis (2003)](files/memoire.pdf) was supervised by [Daniel Pressnitzer](https://lsp.dec.ens.fr/en/member/661/daniel-pressnitzer) and explored the neural basis of auditory perception using psychoacoustics and magnetoencephalography.

 ### Courses

 Between 2017 and 2020 I created and taught different undergraduate and graduate courses at [ENTI](https://enti.cat/), a university school associated to the [University of Barcelona](https://web.ub.edu/).
 You can find the materials for: